How to get started interpreting your own dreams – in the context of a personal relationship with God.

 Once you have decided that you want to listen to your dreams, the next stage is to make a practical plan.

-It is the same with dreams.
 Not only do you have to plan to remember your dreams and record them in some way, but you also have to make time for praying about them, researching and storing them.

 At this stage it is important to: